H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 ## Why This Matters for Polymathmatic Geography

 This chapter specifies how Ms. Jarvis's language models are bound to *place‑aware, collection‑aware, and registry‑aware memory* instead of free‑floating text generation.
 It makes the Hilbert‑space representation, GBIM structures, ChromaDB‑backed semantic memory, and the verified local resource registry from earlier chapters operational by defining concrete services that retrieve from semantic memory, the spatial body, the web, and structured program tables.
-In the current deployment, this design is realized as a production RAG stack that delivers West Virginia benefits intelligence through a 21‑model consciousness bridge anchored in ChromaDB, GBIM‑derived entities from the PostgreSQL `msjarvis` database (port 5433 — ★ restored March 28, 2026), GIS‑aware collections, and a WV‑first routing policy.
+In the current deployment, this design is realized as a production RAG stack that delivers West Virginia benefits intelligence through a multi-model consciousness bridge anchored in ChromaDB, GBIM‑derived entities from the PostgreSQL `msjarvis` and `msjarvisgis` databases (both in the `postgis-forensic` container, **port 5432** — confirmed April 17, 2026), GIS‑aware collections, and a WV‑first routing policy.
 It supports:

 - **P1 – Every where is entangled** by requiring that answers emerge from an entangled memory of governance texts, spatial layers, research notes, belief structures from PostgreSQL GBIM tables, and local resource registries, rather than from an abstract model prior.
 - **P3 – Power has a geometry** by letting retrieval paths expose which collections—and thus which institutional, spatial, and programmatic perspectives—shape a given answer, including WV‑specific benefits facilities in `gis_wv_benefits`, spatial entities derived from PostgreSQL GBIM and `msjarvisgis`, benefits‑focused resource collections, and the GBIM landowner belief layer (`mvw_gbim_landowner_spatial`) that makes corporate and government land ownership computable and queryable by natural language.
 - **P5 – Design is a geographic act** by treating routing rules, collection choices, registry lookups, and gateway boundaries as design decisions that change how the system "sees" and acts within a region — including the explicit decision to route landowner queries through a PostgreSQL-native path rather than through vector similarity search.
-- **P12 – Intelligence with a ZIP code** by privileging West Virginia‑specific collections in retrieval, and by coupling text RAG both to a state‑scale PostgreSQL `msjarvisgis` GBIM spatial body (port 5432, 91 GB, 501 tables, 5,416,521 verified beliefs in `msjarvis`) for spatial questions and to a ZIP‑ and county‑aware `jarvis-local-resources-db` registry (port 5435) for concrete program referrals, including flows for Oak Hill, Beckley, and broader Fayette/Raleigh County.
+- **P12 – Intelligence with a ZIP code** by privileging West Virginia‑specific collections in retrieval, and by coupling text RAG both to a state‑scale PostgreSQL `msjarvisgis` spatial body (port **5432**, `postgis-forensic` container — 95 GB, 742 tables, 9 schemas) and `msjarvis` GBIM application layer (port **5432**, same container — 92 tables, 5,416,521 verified beliefs) for spatial questions and to a ZIP‑ and county‑aware `jarvis-local-resources-db` registry (port 5435) for concrete program referrals, including flows for Mount Hope, Oak Hill, Beckley, and broader Fayette/Raleigh County.
 - **P16 – Power accountable to place** by making retrieval calls, filters, scores, registry lookups, and sources visible at the API and logging layer so that communities and researchers can audit what informed a Steward response — and by making the `gbim_query_router` landowner path explicitly inspectable as a structured SQL aggregation over verified GBIM belief records rather than an opaque embedding similarity result.

-As such, this chapter belongs to the **Computational Instrument** tier: it defines the retrieval and routing machinery that connects ChromaDB‑backed semantic memory (host port 8002), the PostgreSQL GBIM/`msjarvisgis` spatial body (5,416,521 verified beliefs, 501 PostGIS tables, port 5432), the verified local resource registry (`jarvis-local-resources-db`, port 5435), the GBIM landowner belief layer (`mvw_gbim_landowner_spatial`, routed via `gbim_query_router` port 7205), and web research to the live outputs of Ms. Jarvis.
+As such, this chapter belongs to the **Computational Instrument** tier: it defines the retrieval and routing machinery that connects ChromaDB‑backed semantic memory (host port **8002**, container port **8000**), the PostgreSQL GBIM/`msjarvisgis` spatial body (5,416,521 verified beliefs, 742 PostGIS tables, port **5432**), the verified local resource registry (`jarvis-local-resources-db`, port 5435), the GBIM landowner belief layer (`mvw_gbim_landowner_spatial`, routed via `gbim_query_router` port 7205), the live confidence decay and reverification loop, and web research to the live outputs of Ms. Jarvis.

+> **⚠️ Port 5452 DEPRECATED — OI-C6-1 CLOSED April 17, 2026**
+> Port **5452** was a stale, never-active reference.
+It has **never** corresponded to a live container in any production build.
+Both `msjarvisgis` and `msjarvis` are served from port **5432** (`postgis-forensic` container).
+Any script, config, or documentation referencing port 5452 must be corrected to **5432**.
+The "★ restored March 28, 2026" language in prior drafts that framed 5452→5432 as a migration event was incorrect — **no migration occurred; 5432 was always correct.**

 ---